Rough Justice in the HTML Newsgroups

 alt.html

-- 23 Dec 1999, Tags: "You spell 'basis' with an extra 's'.
+- Dec 23 1999, Tags: "You spell 'basis' with an extra 's'.
 You spell 'those' with a 'u'.
 You have no punctuation or grammar skills whatsoever.
 Anyone who makes serious business contact with you is a fool.
 Apologies to any fools offended."
 Original Post

-- 19 Apr 2004, Hywel Jenkins: "I had a look at your site and, to be fair, there's no evidence of 'web design' there.
+- Apr 19 2004, Hywel Jenkins: "I had a look at your site and, to be fair, there's no evidence of 'web design' there.
 What was the point of your post?"
 Original Post

-- Sun, 10 Sep 2006, Richard: "I usually ignore anything from dorayme and most most certainly ignore anything [from] Luigi but this one escaped my ignoring...
+- Sep 10 2006, Richard: "I usually ignore anything from dorayme and most most certainly ignore anything [from] Luigi but this one escaped my ignoring...
 Luigi you are either a well established troll or you are a bloody idiot.
-In the latter case you should hire a second professional man to assist you with your one man business web site.
+In the latter case you should hir a second professional man to assist you with your one man business web site.
 What you have at the moment, and what I have seen over the years that I have been following you, fails dismally."
 Original Post

-- Wed, 28 Feb 2007, Jukka K. Korpela: "If you want to have the page fixed, pay someone to redesign it from scratch.
+- Feb 28 2007, Jukka K. Korpela: "If you want to have the page fixed, pay someone to redesign it from scratch.
 That's the fastest and cheapest way.
 The source looks like pig's vomit, so it would take quite some time to convert it to something manageable."
 Original Post

 alt.html.critique